 Supported by the Kingston Frontenac Anti-Violence Coordinating Committee and the Friends of the Library.

-Lynda Gerow, Program Manager of the Kingston Native Centre and Language Nest (KNCLN), will open the gathering with story sharing in connection to women, girls, and Two Spirit peoples, grounding the space in reflection, strength, and lived experience.
+Lynda Gerow, Program Manager of the Kingston Native Centre and Language Nest (KNCLN), will share stories in connection to women, girls, and Two Spirit peoples, grounding the space in reflection, strength, and lived experience.

 Yessica Rivera Belsham (Ocelopacihuatl), Community Care Manager at KNCLN, will share a song with a traditional drum honouring Mother Earth and all women.
 The song will be accompanied by the St. Pierre Fancy Shawl Dancers, whose movement carries resilience, beauty, and the enduring strength of Indigenous women.

 V. Ophelia Rigault, MEd, is an inclusion strategist, keynote speaker, and joy activist who brings over 15 years of expertise in Equity, Diversity, Inclusion, and Belonging.
-Ophelia will deliver a keynote speech using lived experience, and truth telling to challenge audiences to lead with courage, accountability, and joy.
+As the Principal Consultant of REAL Talk Solutions and the Founder and Director of The SHINE Club, she builds dignity‑centred systems where belonging is measurable, actionable, and woven into everyday practice.
+With a Master of Education specializing in Leadership, Ophelia blends lived experience, humour, and truth‑telling to challenge audiences to move beyond intention and lead with courage, accountability, and joy.
+Her keynotes inspire leaders to listen without defence, honour impact over intent, and create cultures where everyone can flourish.

 Afro Mama Rythmées a été formé en 2024 à Kingston par un groupe de mères francophones unies par une passion commune pour la danse africaine et les rythmes du monde.
 Le collectif vise à célébrer la diversité culturelle, à transmettre la richesse des traditions africaines et à créer des moments de partage, d’énergie et de joie à travers chaque prestation.
 Afro Mama Rythmées apporte vitalité, authenticité et esprit communautaire à chacune de ses apparitions.
 Parmi nous il y a les enseignantes, les éducatrices, les travailleuses sociales etc.